-A. Application bar B. Path bar C. Favorites panel & Folders panel (tabbed) D. Collections panel E. Filter panel F. Selected item G. Thumbnail slider H. View options I. Metadata panel J. Keywords panel K. Preview panel L. Publish panel M. Search N. Standard workspaces O. Content panel
+A. Application bar B. Path bar C. Favorites panel & Folders panel (tabbed) D. Collections panel E. Filter panel F. Selected item G. Thumbnail slider H. View options I. Metadata panel J. Keywords panel K. Preview panel L. Publish panel M. Quick Search box N. Standard workspaces O. Content panel

 Provides buttons for essential tasks, such as publishing to Adobe Stock and Adobe Portfolio, creating PDF contact sheet, navigating the folder hierarchy, switching workspaces, and searching for files.

 Displays files specified by the navigational menu buttons, Path bar, Favorites panel, Folders panel, or Collections panel.

 Displays a preview of the selected file or files.
 Previews are separate from, and typically larger than, the thumbnail image displayed in the Content panel.
 You can reduce or enlarge the preview by resizing the panel.

 Contains metadata information for the selected file.
 If multiple files are selected, shared data (such as keywords, date created, and exposure setting) is listed.

 Contains options for creating PDF contact sheet.
 Appears when the Output workspace is selected.
 For more information, see Create PDF contact sheet in the Output workspace.